 The COVID-19 pandemic and resulting school closures have reinforced the stark inequities facing children in Pennsylvania.
-Gov. Wolf announced on April 9 that schools would remain closed for the rest of the 2019-20 school year.
-Schools were expected to continue to provide education in some form.
+When Gov. Wolf announced on April 9, 2020, that schools would remain closed for the rest of the school year, schools were expected to continue to provide education in some form.
 But the pivot to online instruction was not a smooth one, particularly in the many low-wealth districts that are chronically underfunded by the state.

 Hopes that in-person schooling could resume for students across the state in the fall have not come to fruition, as schools continues to grapple with community spread of the coronavirus.
 The continued need for online schooling presents tremendous challenges in providing equal access to all.